 Establishing a Bedtime Routine

 Your bedtime routine is whatever works for you.
 My ideal routine involves no computer by 8pm (ideally 7pm) and by 9:30 lighting candles while doing yin or restorative yoga before getting into bed to read.
-But sometimes I worry that in order to be the parent I want to be, I need the evening to be on the computer to tie up loose ends related to the kids, like finances or scheduling logistics.
+But sometimes I worry that in order to be the parent or professional I want to be, I need the evening to be on the computer to tie up loose ends, like finances or scheduling logistics.
 Or I worry I’m irresponsible if the house is in disarray and stay up putting things in order.
-If so, I’ll cut corners in my routine, get to bed late, and my sleep suffers.
-Feels terrible the next day.
+If so, I’ll cut corners in my bedtime routine, get to sleep late, and my slumber suffers.
+I usually feel terrible the next day.